Tokens in Templates

 %next_post%except that the link text will be whatever you indicated in the “Custom Next Post Navigation Text” field (defaults to “Next Post in Series”).

 %postcontent%: Use this along with the auto-tag insertion to indicate where you want the contents of the template to appear relevant to the post content.
 In other words if you want the template contents to appear after the post content then you would use this token at the beginning of the template contents.
-If you want the template to appear before the post content then you would use the token after the template contents (see the series-meta template example at the beginning of this post).
+If you want the template to appear before the post content then you would use the token after the template contents.
 NOTE: It is very important that you include this token in the field OR your post content will not show up on your blog!

 %series_part%will be replaced by “3”)

-%total_posts_in_series%: This get's replaced by the number of published posts that are part of the series.
+%total_posts_in_series%: This gets replaced by the number of published posts that are part of the series.
 I'll repeat, published posts.
 If a post is assigned to a series but is not published then the total posts will not include that post.
-This is important to remember when you are viewing your posts on the Manage->Posts page.
+This is important to remember when you are viewing your posts on the Posts > Manage Serie page.

 %series_description%: This will be replaced by the description of the series as set on the “Manage Series” page.